 Nearly Half of Salary Earners Struggle on Payday, SA Relates

-- Statistics revealed that South Africans who earn salaries are left with less than R1000 by the next payday
+- Statistics revealed that almost half of all South Africans who earn a salary are left with less than R1,000 by month-end

-- The statistics also revealed that 28% of those earning a salary also struggle with a negative bank balance
+- The statistics also revealed that 28% of those earning a salary also struggle with being overdrawn on the accounts

 - South Africans bemoaned the cost of living and called for the government to be merciful